 Other Countries | 45% |

-Brazil accounts for the largest share in the hydrolyzed vegetable protein (HVP) market in Latin America, constituting about 34% of the regional consumption.
-This dominance in the market can be attributed to the vigorous and fast-growing processed food industry in Brazil exploiting the maximum range of savory products such as frozen meals, instant noodles, meat products, bouillons, and seasonings.
+Brazil accounts for the largest share of the hydrolyzed vegetable protein (HVP) market in Latin America, constituting approximately 34% of regional consumption.
+This dominance in the market can be attributed to the vigorous and fast-growing processed food industry in Brazil, exploiting the maximum range of savory products such as frozen meals, instant noodles, meat products, bouillons, and seasonings.

-With the increasing trend of Brazilian consumers toward more time-saving convenience foods, HVP has found a huge demand among cheap flavoring options.
-Local manufacturers extensively use HVP to enhance the umami feel, make texture better, and increase the general taste of their product formulations.
+With the increasing trend of Brazilian consumers toward more time-saving convenience foods, HVP has found a huge demand for cheap flavoring options.
+Local manufacturers extensively use HVP to enhance the umami flavor, improve the texture, and enhance the overall taste of their product formulations.

 Furthermore, the Brazilian market is booming in other segments of plant-based foods, thereby increasing the usage of HVP as a natural, clean-label flavor enhancer.
-Regulatory emphasis regarding clean labels and transparency is inducing reformulation phenomena among major brands.
-All this is being complemented by local production capabilities and technical expertise coupled with the presence of global ingredient firms such as Kerry, and Ajinomoto, which are ensuring a consistent supply base and innovations.
+Regulatory emphasis on clean labels and transparency is driving reformulation among major brands.
+All this is complemented by local production capabilities and technical expertise, coupled with the presence of global ingredient firms such as Kerry and Ajinomoto, which ensure a consistent supply base and innovation.
 Thus, all these factors collectively drive Brazil's dominance in the regional HVP scenario.

-The epicenter for growth is country's food manufacturing ecosystem, which includes snack foods, sauces, spice blends, and ready meals product categories that tend to call for strong, savory flavors.
-HVP finds its application here as an ideal formulation ingredient, bringing out deep umami notes, masking bitterness, and supporting overall flavor balance without using synthetic additives.
+The epicenter for growth is the country's food manufacturing ecosystem, which includes snack foods, sauces, spice blends, and ready meals product categories that tend to call for strong, savory flavors.
+HVP finds its application here as an ideal formulation ingredient, bringing out deep umami notes, masking bitterness, and supporting overall flavor balance without the use of synthetic additives.

 Clean-label expectations and MSG-free considerations have propelled Mexican food brands to reformulate some ingredients toward naturally derived HVP.
-Furthermore, proximity to North American markets and high foreign direct investments in food processing have provided timely entry into Mexico for highly advanced HVP solutions and manufacturing technologies.
-It is clearly in the process of moving from being a consumption hub to become a strategic location for production and innovation of hydrolyzed vegetable proteins in the region.
+Furthermore, proximity to North American markets and high levels of foreign direct investment in food processing have facilitated timely entry into Mexico for highly advanced HVP solutions and manufacturing technologies.
+It is clearly in the process of moving from being a consumption hub to becoming a strategic location for the production and innovation of hydrolyzed vegetable proteins in the region.

 % share of Individual Product Type and Application in 2025